rogeriocassares/fullcycle-sonarcloud-nodejs/README.md

 On Github, check the develop branch and press to `Compare & pull request`, then `Create pull request` and `Merge`.

-At this mometn

-and create rules to the develop to `Require status checks to pass before merging` and `Require branches to be up to date before merging` choosing
+Once the first job is successfully completed, then go to repository settings and create rules to the develop to `Require status checks to pass before merging` and `Require branches to be up to date before merging` choosing `run-ci` status check and include `Include administrators` Options, then save it!

+We got it!

+Now, on every PR to the develop branch, the github action called run-ci will run, call the sonarcloud process and after an async response from sonarcloud QualityGate it shall aprove to merge this branch to develop!

+All done!

+God bless you!